Family Law Insights · · 15 min read

 Define Attorney Retainer Fee

-A preliminary payment made by a client to secure a lawyer's services is known as an attorney retainer fee, which acts as an advance for future legal work.
+A preliminary payment made by a client to secure a lawyer's services is known as an attorney retainer fee, which acts as an advance for legal representation.
 Typically, this fee is deposited into a trust account and accessed as the attorney performs tasks on the client's behalf.
 This arrangement not only affirms the lawyer's commitment to the case but also provides clients with peace of mind, knowing they have reserved the attorney's time and expertise for their legal needs.

 1. Upfront payments